Girls Rock After School Program

 Girls Rock After School Program (GRASP) is a 10-week program for girls 8-18 years old.
 Students attend instrument lessons, form a band, collaboratively write an original song, participate in workshops, and perform with their band at a live showcase.

-WHO: Girls between 8 and 18 years old (3rd-12th grade).
+WHO: Bay Area Girls Rock Camp is open to self-identified girls and trans youth aged 8-18 (3rd-12th grade).
+No music experience necessary!
 All musical experience levels are welcome at GRASP and we provide all of the instruments.
 No prior musical experience is necessary.

 WHERE: GRASP is located at the Malonga Casquelourd Center for the Arts in downtown Oakland @ 1428 Alice Street.

 Applications are accepted on a first come, first served basis.
-We will respond within three weeks with tuition payment info and next steps for enrollment.
+We will respond to applications beginning the first week of November.

 Activities at GRASP: